Home » Recipe Index » Asian Drink Recipes – Milk Tea, Herbal Teas & Iced Drinks » How to Cook Tapioca Pearls for Bubble Tea

 Colored Tapioca Pearls

-• Uses: Mostly used in sweet puddings, traditional desserts, and as a thickening agent in certain recipes.
-When cooked, they become soft and chewy.
+• Uses: Perfect for sweet puddings, traditional Indonesian and Southeast Asian desserts, and as a natural thickener for soups or porridges.
+When cooked, they become soft, glossy, and slightly chewy.

 Brown Tapioca Pearls